camu72/CMProject/ReadMe.txt

 One of the main goals is to just rely on Lazarus, VirtualTreeView and Syopse mORMot framework.

-The repository contains a TestProyect folder which shows how to get starting.
+The repository contains a TestProject folder which shows how to get starting.